krauthaufen/Adaptify/README.md

     | B of string
 ```

-let's consider translating that in a *natural* way:
+Let's consider translating that in a *natural* way:
 ```fsharp
 type AdaptiveUnionCase =
     | AdaptiveA of aval<int>
     | AdaptiveB of aval<string>
 ```

-This cannot capture all changes happening, since there is no adaptive reprensentation of the current union-case.
+This cannot capture all changes happening, since there is no adaptive reprensentation of the current union case.
 Therefore our system generates an additional type:

 ```fsharp